leon554/EntECS/readme.md

 ```

 ## Systems
-In entECS, systems take the form of functions with two input parameters — `deltaTime` and the calling ECS instance.
+In entECS, systems take the form of functions with two input parameters, `deltaTime` and the calling ECS instance.
 To create systems in a more declarative way, we can also use the `createSystem` function.
 ```typescript
 function moveSystem(deltaTime: number, ecs: ECS) {
     const components = ecs.queryComponents([Position, Velocity])